Department Applied Mathematics University of Twente

 Applied Mathematics for key technologies such as Energy, Health, Communications, Process Engineering and Systems and Control provides a firm societal embedding.
 Partners in industry incorporate some of our new algorithms and mathematical models into production and design.
 Specific applications include optimization of logistics processes in hospitals, dynamic planning for energy-neutral urban areas, optimization of industrial filters, turbulent pyrolysis and combustion for biomass integration, modelling of neuronal diseases such as Parkinson’s and epilepsy, marine (wave) applications involving harbours and ships and multiphase flows in process-engineering.

-Research is funded by NWO and TTW (STW), and by private partners.
+Research is funded by NWO and TTW (NWO), and by private partners.
 Graduate students find employment with relative ease in a range of industries and research institutions.